 Since being introduced to pottery in high school more than 20 years ago, I have been captivated by the limitless possibilities of clay.
 I continued my interest through classes at the University of Minnesota, and am involved in classes at the Edina Arts Center.
 Pottery has become my creative outlet; following a piece from start to finish and controlling each element gives me a sense of accomplishment that is like no other.
 Pottery has also been a way to stay connected to my father-in-law’s pottery legacy.
 I married into the Loso family and feel proud to have worked under my father in-law, Jim Loso, a renowned Minnesota potter, in his St. Joseph, MN studio.
 Under Jim’s tutelage, I learned to refine knobs and handles and was introduced to different surface design and glazing techniques.
 I enjoy contrasting colors and textures within a piece.
 Recently, I have been experimenting with juxtaposing clean and tight forms with ash glazes.
 The spontaneity of the runny glazes results in textures that cannot be duplicated.
 I enjoy making everyday items aesthetically pleasing without compromising functionality.
 My works have a finished quality to them; they are light, trimmed, and gas-fired to cone 10.
-When I am not sitting behind a wheel or selling my wares at an art show in the metro area, I am spending time with my husband and three-year-old twin girls.
+When I am not sitting behind a wheel or selling my wares at an art show in the metro area, I am spending time with my husband and twin daughters.
 I enjoy exploring parks in Minneapolis, visiting local breweries and restaurants, and cooking.